 Project Overview

 Palm oil is the major economic export of Indonesia and the government intends to substantially increase palm oil production in the coming years.
+Although this expansion in palm oil production has stimulated the local economy in has come at an environmental cost.
 To protect the biological and ecological diversity of the rainforest, it is essential to map potential future palm oil plantation locations at the district level and encourage expansion in regions that will not cause rainforest degradation.

 Abstract:

 Indonesia is the world’s leading producer of palm oil.
 To keep pace with the continued worldwide expansion of palm oil demand, the government of Indonesia formulated an agricultural policy with the express purpose of doubling palm oil production by 2020.
 Unfortunately, palm oil plantation expansion has come at the cost of natural rainforest and biodiversity loss in the Central Kalimantan region.
 Although the government imposed a moratorium on deforestation in 2011 and has extended it to present, there has been little enforcement and deforestation continues to be a pressing issue in the region.
-The purpose of this project was to work with the WWF to establish current natural forest areas and identify current palm oil plantations (including those on protected lands the project was to delineate future, suitable locations for palm oil plantations that do not cause rainforest loss by creating a risk map.
+The purpose of this project was to work with the WWF to establish current natural forest areas and to identify current palm oil plantations, including those on protected lands.
+A second component of the project was to delineate future, suitable locations for palm oil plantations that do not cause rainforest loss by creating a risk map.
 The suitability analysis of palm oil plantations relied on MaxEnt to model palm oil plantation locations.
-This model used current/ known locations, continuous data from remote sensing systems including LANDSAT 7 and 8, TRMM, GPM, MODIS, Aqua/Terra, along with ancillary data, to best predict other current and future locations of palm oil plantations.
-This analysis was overlaid by both a fuzzy weighted linear combination and a geographically weighted regression to compare differences in approaches.
-By mapping and predicting future locations, conservation groups more effectively allocate their resources for preventing rainforest degradation.
+This model used known plantation locations, continuous data from remote sensing systems including LANDSAT 7 and 8, TRMM, GPM, MODIS, Aqua/Terra along with ancillary data, to best predict other current and future locations of palm oil plantations.
+This analysis was overlaid by both a fuzzy weighted linear combination and a geographically weighted regression to compare different approaches.
+By mapping and predicting future locations, conservation groups can more effectively allocate their resources to prevent rainforest degradation.

 Community Concerns:

-Forest degradation/loss & deforestation
+The production and harvesting of palm oil is widely recognized as a leading driver of deforestation in Indonesia, especially in Central Kalimantan.

-Increase in illegal palm oil plantations
+The increase in illegal palm oil plantations and the expansion of these plantations into rainforest and conserved areas without regulation.

-Agricultural Sustainability
+Developing a sustainable agricultural supply chain that includes major palm oil companies and local communities.

-Biodiversity and habitat conservation
+Protecting the region’s rich biodiversity and conserving protected habitats.

 Current Management Practices & Policies:

-WWF has been working on deforestation concerns in Indonesia for a long time, it is currently working on a project that addresses palm oil plantation growth and deforestation by creating district level incentives to increase local governance and oversight of deforestation practices.
-This project is crucial to raising local awareness around forest degradation, palm oil plantation growth, and community activism.
-A map showing the locations most at risk for deforestation for palm oil plantation expansion can complement this work and would allow WWF to better target ground resources and efforts.
-In the past, WFF has worked on projects that have mapped and projected forest degradation in Kalimantan, Indonesia using a fuzzy weighted linear combination but this work is outdated and most of the institutional knowledge that went into the original analysis has been lost.
-Our work will expand on the methods used in the 2006 mapping project by updating the inputs to reflect current conditions and using MaxEnt as a tool to better, more effectively, measure the presence of palm oil plantations and the risk of deforestation.
+WWF has been working on deforestation and conservation issues in Indonesia for a long time, it is currently working on projects that address palm oil plantation growth and deforestation by creating district level incentives to increase local governance and oversight of deforestation practices.
+Currently, WWF has been limited to country- and district-level analyses based on field work and case studies.
+Remote sensing and prediction modeling is not a major application behind WWF’s work on sustainable agriculture and forest conservation.

 Decision Support Tools & Benefits: